jsalinasf/cheat_sheets/linuxBasicAdministration.md

 cut -f 1  sample.txt (Cuts since the beginning of the line till the first TAB) cut -f 2  sample.txt (Cuts since the first found TAB till the next TAB or end of the line)

+### PASTE: Paste lines from a file.
+It can also paste different files
+$ cat sample2.txt (This is a file with multiple lines) The quick brown fox

+$ paste -s sample2.txt
+The		quick	brown	fox (In here the words were pasted using the default delimeter TAB.
+All the words go into one line because of the '-s' flag)

+$ paste -d " " -s sample2.txt
+The quick brown fox (In here the words were pasted together using an empty space within words defined by the '-d' flag.
+All the words go into one line because of the '-s' flag)

+### HEAD: Lets you see the first lines of a file
+$ head /var/log/syslog (by default the head command will show you the first 10 lines in a file)
+$ head -n 15 /var/log/syslog (show you the first 15 lines in a file)